 RECORDING ATTENDANCE: It is IMPERATIVE that each teacher keep an accurate record of all absences in their computerized grade book.
 The system to report attendance to the state has changed, and our funding is tied in to our attendance records.

-WHITE SLIP PROCEDURE: White slips are used when a student knows in advance that they will be gone for a specific day.
-The slip is to be used by the student to obtain homework assignments for the time they will be gone, and is retained by the student for that purpose.

 GRADING: As controversial and questionable as they are, grades are still our primary method of recording student achievement.
 Consequently, care and forethought must be given to our philosophy and technique of grading.